 What Is a Tax Refund Loan?

-Tax refund loans are short-term loans that you repay with your tax refund.
+Tax refund anticipation loans are short-term loans that you repay with your tax refund.
 The loans are offered by companies providing tax preparation services and are usually available from December to February each year during the tax season.
-You’ll usually be able to get a portion of the refund you expect as a loan, depending on the lender.
-The amount you borrow will then be deducted from your tax refund when it is issued.
-Loans are usually dispersed quickly in a bank account or a prepaid card.

 How Do Tax Refund Loans Work?

-You can apply for a tax refund loan when you’re filing a tax return with a tax preparer.
-The loans usually don’t have any credit score requirements, but the lender may review other details to determine your eligibility, such as your expected refund, identity verification, and tax history.
+You can apply for a tax refund loan when you’re filing a tax return with a tax preparer or after you've completed the process on your own.
+Typically, tax refund anticipation loans don't require a certain credit score, but the lender may review other details to determine your eligibility, such as your expected refund, identity verification, and tax history.

 Once your application is approved, you’ll be able to access the loan funds, usually within a day, through your bank account or a prepaid card.
 When the IRS releases your tax refund, the tax preparer will deduct the interest and loan amount from the refund.